ibm-ecm/container-samples/scripts/prerequisites/README.rst

 Follow the steps below to install and set up the FileNet Deployment Preparation Script:

 1. Download the installer package from the provided source.
-2. Extract the contents of the CASE package to a directory of your choice.
+2. Extract the contents of the CASE package or container-samples repo to a directory of your choice.
 3. Open a terminal or command prompt and navigate to the directory where the installer package was extracted::

     cd ./container-samples/scripts/prerequisites